MobileHelp Medical Alert System Review 2026

 Quick Fact: When I tested MobileHelp’s medical alert systems, I found that the average response time was around 17 seconds.
 The industry average is between 15 and 45 seconds, so MobileHelp is fast.

-Setting up My System
+Setting Up My System

 Contracts and Warranty

 MobileHelp’s plans come with a lifetime warranty, so whether you’re a customer for two or 20 years, you’ll be set.
 Like most medical alert system warranties, the protection covers normal wear and tear.
 MobileHelp offers Connect Premium, a protection plan that costs $6 per month for equipment that is lost, stolen, or damaged.
-In addition to this protection, Connect Premium provides discounts on extra products and services and also locks in your monthly rates for two years.
+In addition to this protection, Connect Premium provides discounts on extra products and services and also locks in your monthly rate for two years.

 MobileHelp's Equipment at a Glance